What has transpired in recent weeks and what you need to know about vaping dangers….

 Patients reported using 14 different brands of THC products and 13 brands of nicotine products in a wide range of flavors.
 The most common THC product that was reported was marketed under the “Dank Vape” label, About 59% of all patients, or 24 of 41 patients, reported using “Dank Vape” brand.

-While the FDA, has not conclusively determined that Vitamin E acetate is the cause of VAPI, a few popular vaping-related products containing Vitamin E were recently pulled off the market:
+While the FDA, has determined that Vitamin E acetate is the cause of VAPI, a few popular vaping-related products containing Vitamin E were recently pulled off the market:

 - Honey Cut’s website has gone offline.